The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity

 \section{Discussion}

 \paragraph{Limitations} Our new benchmark quantifies \(p^*\) as factual occurrences in Wikipedia.
-Although evidence suggests that such occurrences correlate well with model performance \citep{kandpal2023largelanguagemodelsstruggle,mallen-etal-2023-trust,wang2025generalization}, there is, to our knowledge, no work that empirically shows LLMs approach this distribution in the infinite data limit.
-We aim to mitigate potential inaccuracies by experimentally verifying for prediction-based estimators the robustness of our findings under Dirichlet-distributed perturbations around the estimated ground truth \(p^*\) (\Cref{app:dirichlet}).
-Furthermore, the deterioration of methods based on internal model representations is purely empirical, and we leave a theoretical analysis to this broader family of approaches to future work.
-Nevertheless, the empirical evidence for this paradigm is consistent across all models, and additional experiments using classification probes of these representations support the conclusion we arrive at (see \Cref{app:internal_rep_exp}).
-Lastly, our evaluation phrases UQ for LLMs as a classification problem and therefore requires models to provide a single answer for each question.
-While this is consistent with prior work \citep{kuhn2023semanticuncertaintylinguisticinvariances,aichberger2024rethinkinguncertaintyestimationnatural,aichberger2024many}, settings in which multiple answers are generated simultaneously require a fundamentally different theoretical framework for modeling uncertainty.
+Although evidence suggests that occurrence frequency correlates well with model performance \citep{kandpal2023largelanguagemodelsstruggle,mallen-etal-2023-trust,wang2025generalization}, it has not been shown that LLMs approach this distribution in the infinite data limit.
+Besides aligning different co-occurrence counting strategies we also verify the robustness of our annotations with Dirichlet-distributed perturbations (\Cref{app:dirichlet}).
+Furthermore, our theoretical analysis encapsulates consistency-based and ensemble-based approaches while for internal representations our claims are only backed empirically accros all models.
+Additional experiments on classification probes support our conclusions further (see \Cref{app:internal_rep_exp}).
+Lastly, we follow existing work in phrasing UQ for LLMs as a classification problem \citep{kuhn2023semanticuncertaintylinguisticinvariances,aichberger2024rethinkinguncertaintyestimationnatural,aichberger2024many}.
+Scenarios that do not admit this perspective, e.g. simultaneously generating multiple responses, require a different framework.

-\paragraph{Current Estimators are not reliable} With our novel benchmark that spans a wide range of aleatoric uncertainty distributions, we demonstrate that, in general, the performance of epistemic uncertainty estimators collapses under ambiguity.
-For prediction- and ensemble-based methods, this shortcoming is further supported by theoretical insights.
-This highlights a systematic flaw in most current UQ methods.
-Consequently, applying these estimators in general language tasks is problematic and necessarily unreliable.